dvlab-research/Prompt-Highlighter/README.md

     --hl "make it compact."
 ```

-Here you may change your input prompt and hlighted segments by passing `--txt` and `--hl`, respectively.
+Here you may change your input prompt and highlighted segments by passing `--txt` and `--hl`, respectively.
 If you want to pass multiple highlighted segments, you may use a `<s>` to split them.
 For example, you can pass `--hl "write a summary<s>make it compact."` to highlight multiple requirements.

 ### InstructBLIP

-Install latest LAVIS `2023-11-30` in base_models.
-If you already have one, you can use the installed one in your own enviornment.
+Install the latest LAVIS `2023-11-30` in base_models.
+If you already have one, you can use the installed one in your own environment.

-To run the InstructBLIP-Vicuna, you need to add the llm path (vicuna-13b v1.1) to the key  `llm_model` in the configuration file `base_models/LAVIS/lavis/configs/models/blip2/blip2_instruct_vicuna13b.yaml`.
+To run the InstructBLIP-Vicuna, you need to add the LLM path (vicuna-13b v1.1) to the key  `llm_model` in the configuration file `base_models/LAVIS/lavis/configs/models/blip2/blip2_instruct_vicuna13b.yaml`.

 ```bash
 # Please install with your highlighter env activated.